TGNkwane/ChampionNurse/README.md

-# HappyBaby
+# HChampionNurse
-App to track pregnancy progress, using a series of questions that will be accessed by AI with the guidance of experienced senior health professionals.
+App to connect nursing students as well as junior nurses with the best experienced nurses.
+The aim is to create the best senior nurses and ultimalty the best hospital management teams in the future.